martingrayson/risco-hass-bridge/README.md

 ## Configuration
 The configuration of the plugin is fairly straight forward.
 You'll need a [Risco Cloud](https://www.riscocloud.com/ELAS/WebUI/) login and an MQTT Broker configured.

-The MQTT configuration is fairly self explanatory:
+The MQTT configuration is self explanatory:
 ```json
 "mqtt": {
       "host": "localhost",